ruchit-p/dynastyweb/src/components/auth/README.md

 ## Best Practices

-1. **Auth Flow**: Use `AuthForm` for user input, server actions for authentication logic, and Context API for global state.
+1. **Use SSR Package**: Leverage `@supabase/ssr` for automatic session management instead of manual localStorage handling.
 2. **Protected Routes**: Always use `AuthGuard` to protect routes that require authentication.
 3. **User Feedback**: Use toast notifications to give feedback on authentication actions.

-4. **Error Handling**: Properly handle and display authentication errors.
+4. **Error Handling**: Properly handle and display authentication errors with structured responses.

-5. **Type Safety**: Use TypeScript types provided by the components for better type checking.
+5. **Type Safety**: Utilize TypeScript interfaces for all auth-related data.
 6. **Custom Forms**: Extend `AuthForm` with custom fields when needed for your specific auth requirements.

-7. **Server Actions**: Use Next.js server actions for authentication logic to keep sensitive operations on the server.

-8. **Layout Integration**: Place the `AuthStatus` component in the application layout for consistent authentication UI.

 ## Customization